BRENHINES/100-Days-Of-Code/Day002-Password_Generator/Docs/README.md

 A Password Generator project in python which help everyone to generate a password with a particular size which the user chooses.

+## What do i used ?

+I used some topics, to help me accomplish it :

+- The join function
+- The ascii_letters string
+- The random module
+- The string slices
+- The function declaration

 ## Installation :

 To install the program , you can use :